Precision magnetometry exploiting excited state quantum phase transitions: Conclusions

 In conclusion, we have characterised the excited state quantum phase transition of the Lipkin-Meshkov-Glick model by means of the Fisher information.
 The ESQPT occurs in the interval of the magnetic field $h\in[-h_c,h_c]$: each excited state has a different critical field.
 The QFI has broad peaks whose maximum values $\mathcal{F}_{h,m}\sim N^{2.07}$ are located at critical fields and energy.

 The spectral properties induced by the ESQPT are responsible for the QFI peaks, and also allows us to design two efficient schemes for precision magnetometry, which exploit a small quantum register performing the quantum phase estimation algorithm.
 In many quantum metrological schemes, entanglement is the key resource, and our probe states, i.e. Hamiltonian eigenstates, are indeed entangled.
-Nevertheless, their critical behaviour is the key resource for enhanced precision magnetometry discussed in this paper.
+Nevertheless, our results lead us to suggest that the critical behaviour of Hamiltonian eigenstates is the key resource for enhanced precision magnetometry discussed in this paper.
 The first protocol achieves sub-shot-noise accuracy $\sim1/N^{1.5}$ with register size and running time constant in $N$.
 The second protocol can achieve any polynomially small (in $N$) accuracy with logarithmically many register qubits and polynomial running time.
 In particular, shot-noise estimations repeated for the whole duration of our protocol, and estimations based on entangled states are outperformed with small numbers of register qubits.
 We have also shown that the performances of magnetometric protocols based on the ESQPT are robust against several noise sources, thanks to the spectral properties and the broadness of the QFI peaks.